DFHack/dfhack/README.rst

 ssense / stonesense
 ===================
-This is an isometric visualizer that is runs in a second window.
+An isometric visualizer that runs in a second window.
+This requires working graphics acceleration and at least a dual core CPU (otherwise it will slow down DF).

-This requires working graphics acceleration, at least a dual core CPU (otherwise it will slow down DF) and on Linux, the allegro 5 libraries installed (look for 'allegro5' in your package manager app).
+Unfortunately currently fails to run on Windows XP and most Linux distributions.

 All the data resides in the 'stonesense' directory.